Top 10 Hidden Gems in Europe to Visit Before They Get Crowded

 This "Disneyfication" of European cities results in a loss of the very charm people travel to see.
 In Hallstatt, Austria, for instance, the local population of 780 is often outnumbered by 10,000 daily visitors, leading to restrictive measures and a hostile environment.
 Real-world consequences include "travel fatigue," where the stress of navigating crowds outweighs the joy of discovery, and a significant drain on the travel budget for mediocre services.

-The Top 10 Hidden Gems and Strategic Recommendations
+Top 10 Hidden Gems

 1. Gjirokastër, Albania: The Stone City